Friendship

 The Abbey is also served by Doug and Rachelle Houlbrook, who comprise the “Discernment Friendship.”
 They offer leadership, vision, and discernment and have done so since our church began.

-We also have a “Stewardship Circle” which is currently comprised of Doug Houlbrook, Natalie Tamang, and Amy Olesen.
+We also have a “Stewardship Circle” which is currently comprised of Doug Houlbrook, Natalie Hamm, and Mary Coswin, OSB.
 The Stewardship Circle supports the spiritual vision of the Abbey and oversees financial matters.

 Suhail Stephen

 Suhail was born in India, grew up as a missionary kid and has lived in seven countries.
-He is a spiritual director, the founder/director of Sustainable Faith’s School of Mercy and Justice, and a teacher in Sustainable Faith’s School of Spiritual Direction.
+He is a spiritual director, the founder/director of the School of Mercy and Justice, a teacher in Sustainable Faith’s School of Spiritual Direction and the Order of the Common Life’s Apprenticeship in Spiritual Direction, and the creator and co-host of Listen with Love – a podcast about spiritual direction.
 He and his wife, Jennifer, have two children, Anaya and Marcus.
 He loves being with his family, film, music, reading, writing, travel, good conversation, and football (FC Barcelona!).

 You can follow him at: